Storage Types

 | Metric | Performance |

-Flex storage volumes are flexible object storage backed volumes designed for use on TensorPool clusters that are used as workbenches.- All cluster types: Works with all cluster types, not just multi-node clusters
+Object storage is flexible storage designed for use on TensorPool clusters that are used as workbenches.

 - Unlimited volume size: Billed on usage with no size limit.
 See pricing for details.